SpaceTeam/uHoubolt/README.md

 # µHoubolt
 µHoubolt (µHb for short) is an Ethanol/N2O liquid rocket sucessfully flown at EuRoC 2022.
 It is capable of reaching an altitude of 3km with a 1kg payload, with a lift-off mass of only 12kg and a length of 2m.

-To enable other student or amateur teams to benefit from our developments, and maybe even base their own rocket design on µHoubolt, all design ressources are available as open source/hardware.
+To enable others to benefit from our developments, and maybe even base their own rocket design on µHoubolt, all ressources are released publicly.
-To encurage further sharing of work based on this, licenses that require you to release modifications under the same licenses are used for hard- and software.
+To encurage further sharing of work based on this, licenses that mandate releasing modifications under the same licenses are used for hard- and software.
 If these don't work for you for whatever reason, please feel free to contact us (email below) and we will find a solution.

 This repository serves as an overview, containing some project ressources and linking to many others.

 In case of any questions, please feel free to contact [uhb@spaceteam.at](mailto:uhb@spaceteam.at).

-## Overview

 ## Ressources
 While unfortunately these ressources are for a large part not very well organized nor documented (sorry!), they should contain everything needed to replicate this project.